eddmann/santa-lang-rs/docs/builtins.md

 get(index, collection)
 ```

-Get an element within a collection, following the rules laid out in [Indexing](language.md#indexing).
+Get an element within a collection following the [indexing](language.md#indexing) rules.
 If an element can not be found at that index then `nil` is returned.

 === "List"